Meditation East & West

 Discover True Meditation

-To discover your own individual proficiency as a starting point, book an introductory Meditation East-West session, and make true meditation an integral aspect of a balanced life.
-Or if you prefer, select one of our Meditation Styles which you would like to experience and book a session now.
+To discover your own individual proficiency, & your East-West orientation as a starting point, book an introductory Meditation East-West session, and make true meditation an integral aspect of a balanced life.
+Or if you prefer, select one of our Meditation Styles which you would like to experience form the current range available.